BioPP/bppsuite/Examples/Recipes/How_to_simulate/README.md

 scenario1=split(model=1)
 ```

-defines a simple modle *organizaiton scenario*: a
+defines a simple model *organizaiton scenario*: a
 site will follow the same model all along the tree, which with CAT
 means the same profile. `process1` follows this scenario, for
 `simul1`.